ShiroKazane/shirokazane.github.io/README.md

-# shirokazane.github.io
+# shirokazane

-just a personal portfolio
+a simple website hosted by `github.io`